Health Care Fraud and Abuse Prevention

 - Protect your Kaiser Foundation Health Plan of Washington member ID card as if it were your credit card.

 If you suspect fraud and abuse, there are several reporting options available to you.
 All reports are confidential and can be anonymous, if you choose.
 You are not required to include your name, address, or other identifying information.

-To report suspected fraud, contact our Fraud, Waste, and Abuse (FWA) Department:
+To report suspected fraud, contact our confidential, toll-free hotline at: